-The name “terrapin” is derived from an Algonquin word used to describe edible turtles, and their popularity as a delicacy extended well into the 1960s.
+The name “terrapin” is derived from an Algonquin word.
+It described edible turtles, and their popularity as a delicacy extended well into the 1960s.
 During the years when they were in the greatest demand, an average of 45,000 turtles were caught and shipped to market.

-The terrapins, in turn, are voracious carnivores, preying on crabs, snails, shrimp, fish, mussels, clams, worms, and insects – a particular favorite is the periwinkle snail, easily crunched between their strong jaws.
+The terrapins, in turn, are voracious carnivores.
+They prey on crabs, snails, shrimp, fish, mussels, clams, worms, and insects.
+A particular favorite is the periwinkle snail, easily crunched between their strong jaws.
 They are mobile predators, stalking and rapidly striking their quarry, especially during high marsh tides.
-Diamondback terrapins have long frontal claws that are used to dig nests and tear food into bite-sized chunks which they consume only while under water.
+Diamondback terrapins have long frontal claws.
+Their claws dig nests and tear food into bite-sized chunks which they consume only while under water.

 For details on other water activities offered by H2O, visit h2osports.com.